buttonsrtoys/mvvm_plus/ROADMAP.md

 # Register BilocatorDelegates in construction
 - Currently registered in Bilocators constructor.
 Register in BilocatorDelegate constructor.
 - Is Bilocator registering in Constructor?

-# Add comment regarding danger of passing closures to listenTo

-# fix context.listenTo and .get to update on notifyListeners

 # Rename Bilocators to MultiBilocators to be inline with Flutter?